Facebook influencer marketing is a priority for smart marketers and brands.

 Hit Record partnered with Find Your Park, a cause that promotes the conservation of America’s national parks.
 Hit Record helped the cause by designing branded merchandise.
 Joseph Gordon-Levitt then promoted the products through his Facebook page.
 By doing this, he’s helping promote the cause while establishing his company as one that supports the cause.

-This makes it clear that video content is crucial for engaging Facebook users.
+Therefore, it makes sense that video content is crucial for engaging Facebook users.
 The Viral Nation case study of a Crayola influencer marketing campaign is an excellent example.
 The goal of the campaign was to build buzz before the launch of the new Crayola Air Marker Sprayer.

 Crayola worked with social media influencers to tell unique stories using videos.
 While some influencers created videos explaining what they can use the product for, others put a comical twist to the content.
 Your Everyday Canadian, for example, created a funny video in which he uses the sprayer to make money for pizza.